sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

   1. Incorporate clapack into SAGE
   1. Incorporate something that depends on clapack
   1. Improve SAGE's support for octave and matlab
  * William Stein, David Roe, Joel Mohler: '''Number Fields''' There are numerous issues with number fields in SAGE.
-Basically the design is terrible.
 The KANT developers have worked very hard for literally a decade to get the design of number fields right, but the design in SAGE (1) completely ignores all the good work done by the KANT group, and just doesn't feel right.
   1. Arithmetic speed -- Joel improved this a lot, but it's unclear what the best plan is.
 Discussion at SD4 about design would be very worthwhile.
   1. I really ''do not'' like how relative extensions are implemented in SAGE.
 It's terrible.
 Design discussions + possibly rewrite it all.
 The main problem is that it works way too much like PARI and isn't structural; it doesn't fit at all with how SAGE is supposed to work, and is utterly confusing from a KANT/MAGAM point of view.
 It's really bad.
   1. Rings of integers and orders -- Discuss how they might be implemented; required functionality etc.